 Let’s now go through some of the tools, which assist us during ORB trading: Please remember to apply these levels to your charts for every method mentioned below.

 #1 - Volume

-Volume is crucial for every type of breakout as it confirms each breakout prior to entry.
+Volume is crucial for every type of breakout as it confirms the breakout before entry.

 If the equity breaks the morning support/resistance level with low volume, there is a high likelihood the breakout will fail.